williamvds/website/content/blog/internship.md

 Getting some first-hand experience in a job tells you another thing: what your preferences are.
 A good internship will expose you to a variety of aspects of your field, e.g. frontend/backend website/application development, different technologies, different roles within a team.
-You'll also found out *how* you like to work.
+You'll also have found out *how* you like to work.
 Do you dislike wearing a suit to work?
 How do you feel about open offices?
 Would you prefer flexitime or remote working over a traditional 9-5 in-office work week?
 This helps inform your choices after your internship, i.e.,